CKCK-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, CKCK flash cut its digital signal into operation on VHF channel 8 at 12:05 a.m.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, CKCK flash cut its digital signal into operation on VHF channel 8 at 12:05 a.m.
 Digital television receivers display CKCK-DT's virtual channel as 2.1.
 The station's high definition feed began to be carried on Bell Satellite TV channel 1106 on September 12, 2011.